 Fax: 0131 668 8789

-Metal detecting on the foreshore/beaches and other Crown Estate owned areas:
+Metal Detecting on Beaches, Foreshores and other Crown Estate Owned Areas

 Please be aware that the foreshore is sometimes in private ownership and therefore would require permissions from the landowner.